aldrichsaladino/RPS-Project/README.md

 2. Open the index.html file in a modern browser (e.g., Chrome, Firefox, Edge).
 3. Start playing by selecting Rock, Paper, or Scissors! 🎉

+The other option you may do is run it directly through Github Pages: https://aldrichsaladino.github.io/RPS-Project/
 ## Example Output 🖥️
 ```
 Game Start: